 As a comprehensive college in New York's state university system, Cortland places a special emphasis on teaching undergraduates.
 We strive for a careful balance between scholarship and teaching that allows us to bring the latest research into the classroom.

-As a relatively new, but well established program, we view the assessment and development of our program as an integral part of our intellectual work.
-Our field changes rapidly to meet new economic demands and technological innnovations.
-As such, we remain committed to providing an education that addresses the latest practices in professional writing while remaining solidly grounded in a liberal arts education and the 26 centuries of rhetorical phiiosophy (dating back to Socrates and Plato) on which our teaching is grounded.
+As a well-established program, we view the assessment and development of our program as an integral part of our intellectual work.
+Our field changes rapidly to meet new economic demands and technological innovations.
+As such, we remain committed to providing an education that addresses the latest practices in professional writing while remaining solidly grounded in a liberal arts education and the 26 centuries of rhetorical philosophy (dating back to Socrates and Plato) on which our teaching is grounded.

 Please feel free to contact any of us to discuss our program.

 Office: Old Main, Room 112C | Phone: 607-753-5945

 Kati Ahern comes to professional writing through an MFA in Creative Writing (Fiction) at George Mason University, where she served as editor of the literary journal, Phoebe, as well as a PhD in Communication, Rhetoric, and Digital Media from North Carolina State University.
 Her teaching and research interests include sound studies, digital environments, and writing theory.
 At SUNY Cortland she teaches courses such as Technical Writing, Writing in the Digital Age, and Writing Fiction.
 She has also taught courses at previous universities in Reading and Writing Comics, Theories of Writing, Video Game Narratives, and Writing with Sound.
 Her main research focus is in understanding the function and influence of nonverbal sounds (like sirens and silence, beeps and buzzes) in soundscapes.